mobizt/Firebase-ESP32/README.md

 **To append new data to database, push<Data Type> should be called e.g. pushInt, pushFloat, pushString, pushJSON, pushBlob and pushFile.**

-With push operation, Firebase server will return payload contains only key or name of newly appended node.
+With push operation, server will return payload (key or name of newly appended node) to client.

-Working with JSON data will read or store many data in database under the defined path due to JSON data contains key and value pairs, each value can be array and nested objects.
+Working with JSON data allow us to read or store multiple data at once because JSON data can store many key/value pairs, array of object and nested objects.

-Function setJSON will create a new key and its value or replace the old key's data at the same database path and also created child nodes for the nested object.
-While in function pushJSON, all keys and their values will be appended to the defined database path as new node.
+Function setJSON will set/replace value at defined database path with value in JSON data, and also create child nodes.
+While in function pushJSON, all key/value in JSON data  will be appended to the defined database path as new node.

 Below is the example for appending new data (using JSON) to the path "/test/append.